chakra-ui/chakra-ui/.changeset/three-beers-matter.md

 "@chakra-ui/react": patch
 ---

-Allow halved values in design token in Spacing as mentioned in the documents
+Allow halved values in design token in spacing as mentioned in the documents